 Fear also takes the focus off your worries and is a release from your real-life anxieties.
 If all your focus is on the zombie lurking around the corner, you’re not stressing over that deadline at work or the credit card balance.
 Fear jerks you right into the present moment and everything else falls away.

 It’s all about triggering your fight-or-flight response and getting the chemical rush, but in a completely safe space.
 Haunted houses have gotten really good at this and have gone high-tech.
 Many deliver a startle scare by triggering one of your senses with different sounds, air blasts, and even smells which sets off your fear response, but your brain soon realizes that these are not real threats and immediately starts laughing and smiling.

 Take a look at these pictures of people snapped at the scariest moment of a haunted house, The Nightmares Fear Factory in Canada, which claims to be the scariest haunted house attraction in the world.
-I know in this case, their fear sure was funny for me!
+I know, in this case, their fear sure was funny to me!

 image source: http://www.sunnyskyz.com/blog.php?blogid=130%2FA-Haunted-House-Snaps-Photos-At-The-Scariest-Moment-Of-The-Tour-And-I-Can-t-Stop-LaughingShare this article!